astroprofsmith/intromodern.github.io/_sources/c10force.md

 a force equal to its weight on the surface of the Earth, within a few years, the speed of that object would approach the speed of light, even if it started out from rest.
-However, in practical terms, maintaining even such a modest thrust for years without fair is hard to do without running out of fuel.
+However, in practical terms, maintaining even such a modest thrust for years without fail is hard to do without running out of fuel.
 But that's another topic for another day.